StevenWingett/Bioinformatics_Computer_Cluster_Course/1_Introduction_and_setup.md

       Log in with your LMB credentials, then click the "slurm" link in the "Additional" section and click the confirmation button.

   * Also, we advise that you make Bash your default shell.
-Please **email unixadmin@mrc-lmb.cam.ac.uk and ask for "Bash to be your default cluster shell".**
+From around the beginning of 2025, new users will have Bash set up as their default shell.  **Users who created an account before that date should email unixadmin@mrc-lmb.cam.ac.uk and ask for "Bash to be your default cluster shell".**

 * **Software**